lintondf/COVIDtoTimeSeries/analysis/ANALYSIS.md

 # US Confirmed Case Rates vs. Death Rates #

 The next several plots show _per capita_ data for the four US states with the largest populations: California, Florida, Texas, and New York.
+These four states comprise 33.2% of the US population and account for 34.6% of deaths and 36.2% of confirmed cases.
+Per capita data is expressed per million of population.
+One per million is 0.0001%.
+1% is 10,000 per million.

 ![Deaths](https://github.com/lintondf/COVIDtoTimeSeries/raw/master/analysis/4LargestDeaths.png)